Logan-Martin/Game-492-Test/README.md

 ### Updates:

+9/15/2026:
+- Added Animations to Animator w/ Transition [Triggers]
+   - This is done by having the Animator open, selecting an animation asset [under FBX asset imported], right-clicking inside the Animator, and adding by Selection.
+   - Then add a transition of Trigger or Bool or other type.
+Right-click the AnyState node in Animator, select option to make transition.
+Unity does most work automatically.
+   - Click on Arrow transition made, scroll down to Condition, and add respective transition Trigger or other Type.
+-

 9/10/2026:
 - Added PlrAttackSystem script w/ time-sensitive chain outputs
    - Key thing to work on next: Animation phases w/ animation events.
 Enum started w/ phases.